TuftsBCB/semsimcalc/README.md

 If `alt_ids` is provided, then any keys in `alt_ids` that appear in the annotation corpus will be stored as their associated values in `alt_ids`.

 ---

+# load_semsimcalc(saved_path)

+This function takes in a file path to a pickled `SemSimCalculator` object.
+It returns an unpickled `SemSimCalculator` object

+---
 ---

 # SemSimCalculator class